globocom/oauth2u/README.md

    `$ ./runtests`

 - Open an [issue](https://github.com/globocom/oauth2u/issues),
   if it doesn't exist yet, assign it to you and commit your changes in your fork.

 - Send a pull request

-- Your commits must have tests, we have 100% coverage, so any code without tests is not welcome :).
+- Your commits must have tests, we have 100% coverage, so any code without tests is aren't welcome :).
   If your changes modifies API or adds a new feature, you must update the docs too